superfly/docs/elixir/the-basics/clustering.html.md

 export RELEASE_NODE="${FLY_APP_NAME}-${FLY_IMAGE_REF##*-}@${FLY_PRIVATE_IP}"
 ```

-This names our Elixir node's name (aka RELEASE_NODE) using the Fly application name, the Docker image reference value, and the internal IPv6 address.
+This names our Elixir node's name (also known as RELEASE_NODE) using the Fly application name, the Docker image reference value, and the internal IPv6 address.
 Make sure to deploy after making this change!

 ```cmd
 fly deploy